xarantolus/blog/_posts/2021-05-18-how-to-tap-the-android-screen-from-the-underlying-linux-system.md

 I also packaged the program into a [Magisk](https://github.com/topjohnwu/Magisk) module as that allows me to easily run it on boot.

 ### Further ideas
 One could use `getevent` and this method of writing events to create an event recorder that can accurately replay sequences of events.
-So if you want to automatically input a pin on the lock screen, that should be possible (the screen device file doesn't have any restrictions on *when* the tap can happen, I think the `input` command is limited to unlocked phone only).
+So if you want to automatically input a pin on the lock screen, that should be possible (the screen device file doesn't have any restrictions on *when* the tap can happen, I think the `input` command is limited to an unlocked phone only, no lock screen access).

 ### Thanks
-If you found this interesting and want to create something like this or adapt the program for your phone, take a look at the [repo](https://github.com/xarantolus/backtap).
+If you found this interesting and want to create something like this or adapt the program for your phone, take a look at the [repository](https://github.com/xarantolus/backtap).

 If there are any mistakes in this post please feel free to point them out (by email, reddit etc.).
 Thank you :)